The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 ### Notes for this Re-Opener:

-I we are combo neutral we start with an Enshroud so we can get rid of our gauges without overcapping on anything.
+If we are combo neutral we start with an Enshroud so we can get rid of our gauges without overcapping on anything.
 After the Enshroud we should use Gluttony to keep it on cooldown.
 Use Soul Slice as soon as possible without overcapping on Soul gauge or it will overcap on charges.
-We will be able to use another Enshroud right afterwards from all the Shroud gauge we get from the five Gibbet/Gallows we hit.
-Use this Enshroud and save the one afterwards for the burst window.
+We will be able to use another Enshroud right afterward from all the Shroud gauge we get from the five Gibbet/Gallows we hit.
+Use this Enshroud and save the one afterward for the burst window.

 ### Double Shroud Window: